roadrunner-server/roadrunner-docs/docs/en/php/worker.md

 }
 ```

-You can start the application now by downloading the RR binary file and running `rr serve`
+You can start the application now by downloading the RR binary file and running `rr serve`.

 ## Alternative Communication Methods

-PHP Workers would utilize standard pipes STDOUT and STDERR to exchange data frames with RR server.
-In some cases you might
+PHP Workers would utilize standard pipes STDOUT and STDERR to exchange data frames with the RR server.
+In some cases, you might
-want to use alternative communication methods such as TCP socket:
+want to use alternative communication methods such as TCP sockets:

 ```yaml
 server: